 A person named Rahul, claimed ITC of Rs.
 2,500 in his return and the corresponding supplier disclosed GST liability in this regard of only Rs.
 2,000 in his return.
 Here arose a discrepancy and the same is known to Rahul on verification of Form GSTR-2A.
 Rahul wants to reverse the excess claimed along with interest.
 What is the interest rate applicable?

-ABC Ltd. ordered some goods which are received on instalment basis.
+ABC Ltd. ordered goods which are received on installment basis.
 ABC Ltd claimed ITC at the time of receipt of first lot.
 ABC Ltd has to reverse such credit along with interest.
 What is the rate of interest applicable?

 Answer: In this scenario, ABC Ltd can claim ITC on receipt of last lot as provided in section 16 of the Act.
 Thus, ABC Ltd has made an early availment of ITC.
 Therefore, interest needs to be paid at the rate of 18% as per section 50(1) of the Act.

-Answer: As per section 50(1), this is treated as delay in tax payment to government and rate of interest applicable is 18% which would be paid by Hira Ltd. during Oct ‘17.
-Subsequently when Hira Ltd. takes back the credit in Dec ’17, it will have to pay interest @ 24% from Dec ’17 till the date of reversal of such credit/inclusion of such supply in the suppliers’ valid return.
-The following points shall also be noted in this regard.
+Answer: As per section 50(1), first reversal in Oct 17 is treated as delay in tax payment to government and rate of interest applicable is 18% which would be paid by Hira Ltd. Subsequently when Hira Ltd. takes back the credit in Dec ’17, it will have to pay interest @ 24% from Dec ’17 till the date of reversal of such credit/inclusion of such supply in the suppliers’ valid return.

 Refer to below flowchart to better understand the above.

 (Republished with Amendments.
 Amendments been made by CA Anita Bhadra)